jupyter-server/jupyter_server/docs/source/users/installation.rst

+.. _user-installation:

 Installation
 ============

-Most Jupyter users will never need to install Jupyter Server manually.
-Most Jupyter applications will include the Server as a dependency.
+Most Jupyter users will **never need to install Jupyter Server manually**.
+Jupyter Web applications will include the (correct version) of Jupyter Server as a dependency.
 It's best to let those applications handle installation, because they may require a specific version of Jupyter Server.

 If you decide to install manually, run: